xyeres/xyeres/README.md

 Hi! :monocle_face:
-Here are ome of my recent projects, live demos and source code.
+Here are some of my projects and source code.

 Currently, I'm building a [music streaming app with Next.js](https://github.com/xyeres/streamy) for United Pursuit Records.